NYCPlanning/deprecated-labs-zap-api/README.md

 `AIRTABLE_API_KEY` - api key for accessing the airtable with youtube video references

+`CRM_IMPOSTER_ID` - ID used to simulate an "in-CRM" user — essentially force a specific CRM id to be returned

 ### GDAL Dependency

 The shapefile download endpoint requires the gdal `ogr2ogr` command to be available in the environment.